-- To set up home automations, control your HomeKit accessories remotely, change user permissions, or stream HomeKit-enabled cameras remotely,1 you need a HomePod,2 an Apple TV 4K or Apple TV HD with the latest version of tvOS,2 or an iPad with the latest version of iOS.
+- To set up home automations, control your HomeKit accessories remotely, change user permissions or stream HomeKit-enabled cameras remotely,1 you will need a HomePod,2 an Apple TV 4K or Apple TV HD with the latest version of tvOS,2 or an iPad with the latest version of iOS.

-- The device that you set up as a home hub must remain in your home, connected to your home Wi-Fi network, and powered on.
+- The device that you set up as a home hub must remain in your home, connected to your home Wi-Fi network and turned on.

 - Apple TV (3rd generation) doesn’t support remote access for shared users or remote access to HomeKit enabled cameras.

 - HomePod and Apple TV aren't available in all countries and regions.

 HomePod automatically sets itself up as a home hub so you can control your HomeKit accessories remotely with the Home app and create home automations.
 Just make sure that the iOS device that you used to set up HomePod is signed in to iCloud with the Apple ID that you used to set up your HomeKit accessories in the Home app.

 HomePod isn't available in all countries and regions.

 Set up Apple TV as a home hub

 - On your Apple TV, go to Settings > Users and Accounts and make sure that you're signed in to iCloud with the same Apple ID as your iOS device.